harshasanapu100/harshasanapu100/README.md

 * 👋 Hi, I’m Harsha Vardhan Reddy
 * 👀 I’m Software developer by profession
+* 🌱 I’m currently learning Azure cloud
+* 💞️ I’m looking to collaborate on any unqiue idea for implementation
-* :cricket_game: I like watching cricket and attending gym
+* :cricket_game: I like watching cricket and fan of Virat Kohli
+* 🇮🇳: I love Indian Army
+* 📫 How to reach me? harshasanapu100@gmail.com / https://www.linkedin.com/in/harsha-vardhan-reddy-sanapureddy-809b5518b/

 <!--